-The program includes two 100- hour field placements in an approved early childhood program.
+The program includes two 100-hour field placements in an approved early childhood program.
 Students may be required to have a medical exam, tuberculin test, background check and fingerprinting before beginning field placements.

+Academic and professional competence will be periodically reviewed by the faculty.
+Enrollment and continuation in the Early Childhood program are subject to faculty approval.
 Students wishing to transfer to the Early Childhood A.A.S. program from another Onondaga curriculum must have at least a 2.0 cumulative average.